-As of October 24, 2018, we had 39,019,371 Ordinary Shares issued and outstanding.
-Each Ordinary Share outstanding as of the close of business on the record date (November 16, 2018) is entitled to one vote upon each of the proposals to be presented at the Meeting.
+As of November 1, 2023, we had 37,584,631 ordinary shares and 2,600 founders' shares issued and outstanding.
+Each ordinary share outstanding as of the close of business on the record date (November 21, 2023) is entitled to one vote upon each of the proposals to be presented at the Meeting.
+The founders' shares, all of which are held by Alkaloida Chemical Company Zrt (f/k/a Alkaloida Chemical Company Exclusive Group Ltd.), a subsidiary of our controlling shareholder, Sun Pharmaceutical Industries Ltd. ("Sun Pharma"), are entitled, in the aggregate, to one-third (1/3) of the total voting power of all of our voting shares.
 Under our Articles of Association, the Meeting will be properly convened if at least three shareholders attend the Meeting in person or sign and return proxies, provided that they hold shares representing at least one-third (1/3) of our voting power.
-If a quorum is not present within half an hour from the time scheduled for the Meeting, the Meeting will be adjourned for one week (to the same day, time and place), or to a day, time and place determined by the Chairman of the Meeting (which may be earlier or later than said time).
+If a quorum is not present within half an hour from the time scheduled for the Meeting, the Meeting will be adjourned for one week (to the same day, time and place), or to a day, time and place determined by the Chairman of the Meeting.
 At such adjourned meeting the presence of any two shareholders in person or by proxy (regardless of the voting power represented by their shares) will constitute a quorum.

 Abstentions and "broker non-votes" are counted as present and entitled to vote for purposes of determining a quorum.
 A "broker non-vote" occurs when a bank, broker or other holder of record holding shares for a beneficial owner attends the Meeting but does not vote on a particular proposal because that holder does not have discretionary voting power for that particular proposal and has not received instructions from the beneficial owner.
-It is important for a shareholder that holds Ordinary Shares through a bank or broker to instruct its bank or broker how to vote its shares if the shareholder wants its shares to count towards the vote on a particular proposal.
+It is important for a shareholder that holds ordinary shares through a bank or broker to instruct its bank or broker how to vote its shares if the shareholder wants its shares to count towards the vote on a particular proposal.